brianrobles204/QReddit/README.md

     /* Refresh the home page display */
 })
 loginConnObj.onError.connect(function(errorMessage){
-    /* Show the login error to the user */
+    /* Show the login error to the user.
-})
+       Perhaps the password is wrong, or there's no internet. */ })
 ```
 The new user will be set as the active user for the session.
 Any calls that require a logged in user can now be completed.
 The session ends when your app is closed.
 Later, if you need to log in the active user again, simply use